progenetix/bycon/docs/housekeepers/index.md

 * `bin/collationsCreator.py -d examplez --collationTypes "PMID"`

-## Pre-computing Binned CNV Frequencies - `frequencymapsCreator`
+## Pre-computing Binned CNV Frequencies - `collationsFrequencymapsCreator`

 This app creates the frequency maps for the "collations" collection.
 Basically, all samples matching any of the collation codes and representing CNV analyses are selected and the frequencies of CNVs per genomic bin are aggregated.
-The result contains teh gain and loss frquencies for all genomic intervals, for the given entity.
+The result contains the gain and loss frequencies for all genomic intervals, for the given entity.

 ### Arguments